 Your baby should get used to this quite quickly – it’ll probably take around a week to adjust from a previous feeding pattern.

 If you need other ways to comfort him between feeds, perhaps try a walk in the fresh air or some time with dad.

 Expressing milk for a bottle can get your partner involved in feeds – and give you a break to sleep.
 You can start this once your milk has come in anywhere between three and six days, so after the colostrum stage.

 "If you express in the early days, you’ll produce more milk than you need, so when your baby has growth spurts around one, six and nine weeks, you’ll have enough to support his growing appetite," explains Tess.

 The best time to express is in the morning when your breast is at its fullest.

-‘Also look for his mouth opening wide and him taking in a lot of the areola, not just the end of the nipple,’ says Tess.
-‘Painful nipples are usually a sign that the latch isn’t right, so take your baby off and try again to see if it improves.’
+"Also look for his mouth opening wide and him taking in a lot of the areola, not just the end of the nipple," says Tess.

 No single position suits everyone, so try a different one to see if it helps.